bbilly1/requirementscheck/README.md

 - `--pin | --no-pin`: Pin a dependency to the latest version if found to be not pinned, default `False`.
 - `-h | --help`: Print help text and exit.

+## Ignore

+You can ignore certain lines in your requirements file by appending a comment `# rc:ignore` to the line, indicating for requirementscheck to ignore that line.

 ## Build

 Run tests: